danielwildsmith/intrinsIQ/README.md

 We also suffered from other limitations, including the occasional occurrence of incomplete or uncleanable data.
 In these few cases, we developed conservative approximations or simply omitted the data point.

-Here is a [video](https://www.youtube.com/watch?v=M4zhRTAnLeE) explaining the features development process behind IntrinsIQ.
+## Disclaimer

-_Disclaimer: IntrinsIQ is not a financial advisor, nor is this meant to resemble any form of financial advice.
+_IntrinsIQ is not a financial advisor, nor is this meant to resemble any form of financial advice.
 Please consult a certified financial advisor before making any investment decisions and carry out your own due diligence._